varunbv25/AI-image-resizer/README.md

 ### ✂️ Manual Cropping Mode

-1. **Upload Image**
+1. **Upload Image(s)**
-   - Upload your image using the drag-and-drop interface
+   - Upload single or multiple images using the drag-and-drop interface
+   - Images appear in the sidebar with thumbnails and status indicators

+2. **Select Image to Crop**
+   - Click on an image from the sidebar to work on it
-   - Image appears on an interactive canvas
+   - Selected image appears on the interactive canvas in the main content area

-2. **Set Crop Dimensions**
+3. **Set Crop Dimensions**
    - Select from preset aspect ratios or enter custom dimensions
    - Crop frame appears on the canvas

-3. **Position and Scale**
+4. **Position and Scale**
    - Drag the image to position it within the crop frame
    - Use zoom controls to scale the image up or down
    - Real-time preview shows exact crop area

-4. **Export Crop**
+5. **Process Images**
-   - Click "Crop Image" to process
+   - Click "Crop This Image" to process the selected image
+   - Or click "Crop All Images" to process all pending images with their respective settings

+6. **Export Results**
-   - Download the precisely cropped result
+   - Download individual cropped images one by one
+   - Or click "Download All" to get a ZIP file of all completed images

 ### 🔍 Upscaling Mode

-1. **Upload Image**
+1. **Upload Image(s)**
-   - Upload the image you want to enhance
+   - Upload single or multiple images you want to enhance
-   - View original dimensions and file information
+   - Images appear in the sidebar with thumbnails, dimensions, and file information

+2. **Select Image for Customization (Optional)**
+   - Click on an image from the sidebar to customize its settings
+   - Selected image's settings appear in the main content area

-2. **Choose Scale Factor**
+3. **Choose Scale Factor**
    - Select 1.1x to 4x scaling multiplier
    - Or specify exact target resolution (minimum: original dimensions)
-   - Preview estimated output size
+   - Adjust quality settings with mouse wheel scroll support
+   - Settings can be customized per-image or use defaults

-3. **Process Enhancement**
+4. **Process Enhancement**
+   - Click "Upscale This Image" to process the selected image with custom settings
-   - Click "Upscale Image" to begin processing
+   - Or click "Upscale All Images" to begin batch processing with default settings
-   - Monitor progress with detailed status updates
+   - Monitor progress with detailed status updates in the sidebar

-4. **Download Enhanced Image**
+5. **Download Enhanced Images**
-   - Download the high-resolution result
+   - Download individual high-resolution images as they complete
+   - Or click "Download All" to get a ZIP file of all completed images
-   - Compare with original using side-by-side preview
+   - Compare with original using side-by-side preview for selected image

 ### 📦 Image Compression Mode

-1. **Upload Image**
+1. **Upload Image(s)**
-   - Upload your image using drag-and-drop or file selection
+   - Upload single or multiple images using drag-and-drop or file selection
-   - View original file size and dimensions
+   - Images appear in the sidebar with thumbnails, file sizes, and dimensions

+2. **Select Image for Customization (Optional)**
+   - Click on an image from the sidebar to customize its compression settings
+   - Selected image's settings appear in the main content area

-2. **Configure Compression Settings**
+3. **Configure Compression Settings**
    - **Target File Size**: Set target size as percentage of original (10-100%)
    - Use slider or mouse wheel scroll for precise adjustment
    - Preview estimated target file size and reduction percentage
+   - Settings can be customized per-image or use default (40%)

-3. **Apply Compression**
+4. **Apply Compression**
+   - Click "Compress This Image" to compress the selected image with custom settings
-   - Click "Apply Compression" to start processing
+   - Or click "Compress All Images" to start batch processing with default settings
    - Algorithm starts with optimal quality (80% JPEG/WebP, level 9 PNG)
    - Automatically reduces quality by 10% increments if needed
    - Multiple optimization attempts ensure best quality-to-size ratio
+   - Monitor progress with status updates in the sidebar

-4. **Download Optimized Image**
+5. **Download Optimized Images**
-   - Preview compressed image with statistics
+   - Preview compressed image with statistics for selected image
    - View original, compressed, and target file sizes
-   - Download web-optimized image
+   - Download individual compressed images as they complete
+   - Or click "Download All" to get a ZIP file of all compressed images

 ### Processing Methods